Pakistani officials: Body found of second abducted hostage

 The military said in an earlier statement that efforts were underway to find and rescue Javed.
 During the search operations, security forces killed nine insurgents, the statement added.

-Jaend Baluch, a purported spokesman for BLA, denied any casualties by the separatists.
+Jaend Baluch, a purported spokesman for BLA, denied any casualties among the separatists.